internet-director/WinApiCore/README.md

-# console
-Simple CLI on WinApi
+# Simple CLI on WinApi

+## Build mode

-Release - noncrt mode, exception dont supported
+- Release: noncrt mode, exception dont supported

-Debug - default
+- Debug: default

+## Utils
-core - dll with basic functions and classes for other programs
+- core: dll with basic functions and classes for other programs

-ls - list all files in the current directory
+- ls: list all files in the current directory

-kill - kill a process by name
+- kill: kill a process by name

-waiter - test program, infinity(no) sleep
+- waiter: test program, infinity(no) sleep